-What’s more, with dedicated hosting, scaling your servers is easier – you just have to upgrade your hardware.
+What’s more, with dedicated hosting, scaling your web service is easier – you just have to upgrade your hardware.
 You can easily add more services and applications whenever needed.

 How to Pick The Right Dedicated Server Provider?

-Choosing a dedicated server for your business needs is not an easy task.
-Here are some of the most important factors to consider when selecting your dedicated server provider:
+Choosing a server for your business needs is not an easy task.
+Here are some of the most important factors to consider when selecting your server provider: